 If some of the tools above look confusing, check out Online Video Cutter.
 It's simple to use, and is available as a handy Chrome extension

 Despite the name, Online Video Cutter is about more than just cutting up videos.
-The site lets you upload files up to 500MB in size, or work with clips stored on Google Drive or other online service.
+The free online video editor lets you upload files up to 500MB in size, or work with clips stored on Google Drive or other online service.

-When you're happy with the edits you've made, you can take your pick from a variety of popular video formats and choose lower a quality setting if you need to minimize file size.
+When you're happy with the changes you've made, you can take your pick from a variety of popular video formats and choose lower a quality setting if you need to minimize file size.

-There may not be many video editing on offer here, but the site is beautifully set out and everything is nicely streamlined, making it a joy to use.
+There may not be that many features on offer here, but the site is beautifully set out and everything is nicely streamlined, making it a joy to use.

 Make fun videos and slideshows ready to share on Twitter and Facebook